Layers

 Layer styles

 Each layer consists of one or more layer styles.
-Each style uses an AQS query to fetch a set of qualifying items (e.g. all Street Lights with an unresolved defect) and display them on the map.
+Each style uses an AQS query to fetch a set of qualifying items and display them on the map (e.g. all residential Waste Containers with unresolved defects).

-You can define the colour, icon and query of each layer style, along with the visualisation type (how the items are presented on the map).
+You can define the colour, icon and query of each layer style.
+To determine how items are arranged and presented on the map, you can also configure the layer style's visualisation type.

-Layer styles can be enabled individually.
-Turning the layer on or off will show/hide its enabled layer styles.
+You can enabled layer styles on an individual basis.
+Turning the layer on or off will show/hide its enabled layer styles accordingly.

 Learn more